 Players may be placed on the 10-day injured list "retroactively," meaning the stint is backdated to the day after the last date on which the player appeared in a game.
-For instance, if a pitcher is diagnosed with elbow inflammation on June 4 after feeling soreness during his June 1 start, he could be placed on the 10-day injured list on June 4, retroactive to June 2.
+For instance, if a batter is diagnosed with a bruised hand on June 3 after getting hit by a pitch during a June 1 game, he could be placed on the 10-day injured list on June 3, retroactive to June 2.
 In that case, he would be eligible to return from the injured list on June 12.

 After the 2018 season, the 7-day disabled list (or "DL"), 10-day disabled list and 60-day disabled list were renamed, becoming the 7-day injured list, the 10-day injured list and the 60-day injured list.

-As part of the 2017-21 Collective Bargaining Agreement, the 10-day DL replaced the 15-day DL as the shortest DL option for non-concussion injuries.
-Baseball had a 10-day disabled list at various points through its history before it was dropped in 1984.
+As part of the 2017-21 Collective Bargaining Agreement, the 10-day injured list replaced the 15-day injured list as the shortest option for non-concussion injuries.
+Baseball had a 10-day injured list at various points through its history before it was dropped in 1984.

 MLB brought back the 15-day injured list specifically for pitchers and two-way players (position players who are eligible to pitch in any circumstance) prior to the 2020 season.